mbierman/Firewalla-NextDNS-CLI-install/README.md

 # Install Pi-Hole in Docker on Firewalla Gold or Purple

 This is a script for installing pi-hole container on Firewalla Gold or Purple.
 It is based on the [Firewalla tutorial](https://help.firewalla.com/hc/en-us/articles/360051625034-Guide-How-to-install-Pi-Hole-on-Gold-Purple-Beta-) and has been tested on 1.974.

+# Notes
+- Pi-hole runs fine on Purole or Gold.
-Note, Firewalla uses pi-hole v5.1.2  in their example.
+- Firewalla uses pi-hole v5.1.2  in their example.
 I have switched it to "latest" because that is a bit dated now.
+- The Pi-hole password will be, `firewalla`?

 ![image](https://user-images.githubusercontent.com/1205471/180276302-1dfdb91f-952c-4194-8d06-371f1c14912d.png)